irmakm/2-Tier-Terraform-WP/README.md

 Configure the Provider, VPC and Subnets
 Remember to create the Key pair wordpressKey.

-Deployment
+Deployment:

-terraform init *
+terraform init
 After launching Terraform, we can produce an execution plan to preview the modifications to our AWS infrastructure.
 The plan describes in detail the resources that will be generated, updated, or eliminated.

-terraform plan *
+terraform plan
 We can proceed with deploying our infrastructure on AWS after we are satisfied with the execution plan.
 Terraform will supply the required resources and configure them to our specifications.

-terraform apply *
+terraform apply
 Before proceeding with the deployment, Terraform will ask for confirmation.
 To proceed, type yes and hit Enter.

 It will take some time to complete the deployment procedure.